imochurad/gittest/README.md

 # gittest
-This is me trying to deepen GIT knowledge
+This is me trying to deepen GIT knowledge.